 How does CRM data affect your social campaigns?

 Using relevant data about your consumers is crucial to create successful social campaigns.
-And first-party data is definitely the most reliable type of information you can collect and use afterwards.
+First-party data is definitely the most reliable type of information you can collect and use afterwards.

 Let’s take a look at the table below for an example of an e-commerce clothes site:

-- The blue user, for instance, is a first-time client and has bought kids clothes at the beginning and the end of the year.
-This gives us information about the person: they probably have kids from a specific age range and may live in a colder country.
+• The blue user, for instance, is a first-time client and has bought kids clothes at the beginning and the end of the year.
+This gives us information about the person.
+They probably have kids within a specific age range and may live in a colder country.

-- The purple user is a customer that hasn’t bought anything from the shop in a year but, starting the second quarter of the year, they become a heavy user, purchasing clothes every season.
-This can give us insights about their purchasing power and consumer habits.
+• The purple user is a customer that hasn’t bought anything from the shop in a year but, starting the second quarter of the year, they become a heavy user, purchasing clothes every season.
+This can give us insights into their purchasing power and consumer habits.

-- The orange user, on the other hand, has found the website through an ad.
-While they haven’t purchased anything in the following months, they’ve made a purchase during the last quarter of the month.
-We can assume that they’ve probably bought gifts for upcoming holidays like Thanksgiving or Christmas and this can give us insights about their personality, if they have family, friends, etc.
+• The orange user, on the other hand, has found the website through an ad.
+While they didn’t purchase anything in the following months, they made a purchase during the last quarter of the month.
+We can assume that they’ve probably bought gifts for upcoming holidays such as Thanksgiving or Christmas and this can give us insights about their personality, family, friends, etc.

 Knowing the dynamic behavior of your customers will definitely help you determine what kind of strategy to use for your CRM and social campaigns.

-- CRM data consists of a lot of gathered information.
-So it’s nearly impossible to extract and upload all of them manually.
+1. CRM data consists of a lot of gathered information.
+So it’s nearly impossible to extract and upload all of it manually.

-- The data must be processed in a dynamic way.
-This means that the place where you upload the first-party information that you’ve collected must allow for a constant and real-time update of it.
-After all, we’re talking about users that interact in different ways with your company, so it’s not possible to treat them as static beings and fit all of them into a specific category.
+2. The data must be processed in a dynamic way.
+This means that the place where you upload your first-party data must allow for constant and real-time updates.
+After all, we’re talking about users that interact in different ways with your company.
+It’s not possible to treat them as static beings and fit all of them into a specific category.

 In the case of social campaigns, the uses of first-party and CRM data are related to the creation of custom audiences, including segmentation or targeting.